Computability Theory, Nonstandard Analysis, and their connections: Special fan functionals and their computational properties

 \subsection{The special and intuitionistic fan functionals}

-We introduce the functionals from this section's title and show that the latter computes the former via a term from G\"odel's system ${T}$.
+In this section, we define the class of \emph{special fan functionals}, also called $\Theta$-functionals, and show that the intuitionistic fan functional can compute special fan functionals.
 In particular, the name `special fan functional' derives from this relative computability result.
-As it happens, the special fan functional actually arises from the \emph{nonstandard compactness of Cantor space} as in \emph{Robinson's theorem} (See \cite{loeb1}*{p.\ 42}), as discussed Remark \ref{homaar}.

-First of all, we define `the' special fan functional, which is \emph{not unique}, i.e.\ it is in principle incorrect to talk about `the' special fan functional $\Theta$, though we will do so here and there.
-We reserve the variable `$T^{1}$' for trees and denote by `$T^{1}\leq_{1}1$' that $T$ is a binary tree.
-Recall that `$1^{*}$' is the type of finite sequences of type one as in Notation \ref{skim}.
-We simplify the type of the special fan functional to `$3$'. \bdefi[Special fan functional] We define $\SCF(\Theta)$ as follows for $\Theta^{(2\di (0\times 1^{*}))}$:
+Intuitively, any $\Theta$-functional outputs a finite sub-cover on input an uncountable cover of $2^{\N}$.
+We usually simplify the type of these fan functionals to `$3$'.
+We reserve the symbol $\Theta$ to denote special fan functionals.
+It goes without saying that $\Theta$-functionals are not unique: just add extra binary sequences to the finite sub-cover.